barafael/barafael.github.io/_posts/2017-11-05-Arduino-based-PID-flight-controller.md

 PID, standard RC components like ESC's (electronic speed controllers), Motors and RX/TX, and some C programming skills.

+This PID controller only works on one axis (roll) for now.
+It would be easy to generalize.

 ## Why use PID for flight control?

 In a quadrocopter, plane, or a rocket for that matter, there are control